An extension of Furstenberg's theorem of the infinitude of primes: Introduction

 \section{Introduction}

-In 1955, H. Furstenberg proposed a topological proof of the infinitude of primes.
-He considered the arithmetic progression topology on the integers, where a basis of open sets is given by subsets of the following form: for $a, b \in \Z, a>0$,
+In 1955, Furstenberg \cite{furstenberg} proposed a topological proof of the infinitude of primes.
+He considered the arithmetic progression topology on the integers, where a basis of open sets is given by subsets of the following form: for $a, b \in \Z$, $a>0$, $S(a, b) = \{ n \cdot a + b: n \in \Z \}$.
+Arithmetic progressions themselves are by definition open.
+He studied this family of open sets and reached the following expression: